Raj0527/Terraform/README.md

     ```

 ### Task 2: Installing and Logging into an Ubuntu Server from an AWS EC2 Instance
-I created a new EC2 instance on AWS and configured the necessary security group rules for SSH access.
-Once the instance was running, I used SSH to connect to it, confirming I could access the server remotely.
+Create a new EC2 instance on AWS and configured the necessary security group rules for SSH access.
+Once the instance was running, Use SSH to connect to it.

 1. Install `awscli` and configure AWS credentials:
     ```bash